informatics-isi-edu/iobox-win32/README.md

    - **"handler": "ermrest"** with `"method": "POST"`.
 The `condition` specifies that the `id` got from the previous `GET` request must be `NULL` in order the `POST` request to be executed.
 The `colmap` specifies the columns that will be updated.
 The **warn_on_duplicates** parameter specifies that duplicates detected at `ermrest` will be notified through the email.
+The `exists` attribute specifies an array whose all elements which must be **NOT NULL** in order to execute the ermrest request.
    - **"handler": "hatrac"**: Uploads the file in chunks and creates the parent namespaces if absent.
 If present, the **content_disposition** parameter specifies the name with which the file will be downloaded.
 In case of failure, the file will be moved to